 Prefer local craft beer over the hard stuff?
 No problem.
-Hammer & Forge Brewing Co. is also located in Boones Mill, and Chaos Mountain Brewing is just up the road.
-Both breweries and Franklin County Distilleries are part of the larger VBR Cheers Trail, which is made up of over 30 craft beer, wine, and spirit producers.
+Chaos Mountain Brewing is just up the road from Franklin County Distilleries.
+Chaos Mountain Brewing and Franklin County Distilleries are part of the larger VBR Cheers Trail, which is made up of over 30 craft beer, wine, and spirit producers.

 Find another stop along the trail in our next town of Rocky Mount.